moajohansson/IsaHipster/README.md

 Start up Isabelle on for example `Examples/TreeDemo.thy` and have a go.

-_Common Issues_: As Hipster currently depends on specific versions of QuickSpec and HipSpec, some users have experienced problems with accidentally having conflicting cabal installation of several versions of the tools.
+_Common Issues_: As Hipster currently depends on specific versions of QuickSpec and HipSpec, some users have experienced problems with accidentally having conflicting cabal installation of several versions of the tools, which usually manifest itself in that Hipster gives you some strange error messages.
-If you've ended up with several versions of QuickSpec and/or HipSpec, you can remove unwanted ones using the command line tool 'ghc-pkg unregister <Name-Of-Unwanted-Version>'.
+If you've ended up with several versions of QuickSpec and/or HipSpec, you can remove unwanted ones using the command line tool `ghc-pkg unregister <Name-Of-Unwanted-Version>`.

 _Disclaimer_: Hipster is always under development.
 Let us know if you run into anything too odd, and we'll try to fix it.